-Please note that all volunteer programs at Armstrong Redwoods SNR and Austin Creek SRA are cancelled until further notice due to the Walbridge Fire.
-Sometime in 2021 fire recovery efforts will begin and we will need volunteers to help.
-Thanks for your patience.
-Currently, both parks are not safe for volunteers or the public.
+Please note that most volunteer programs at Armstrong Redwoods SNR and Austin Creek SRA are cancelled until further notice due to the Walbridge Fire.
+Fire recovery efforts have begun with our stewardship volunteers.
+If you are interested in volunteering follow the instructions below.

 Help promote, restore and protect the natural and cultural resources of Russian River Area State Parks through interpretation, public stewardship, education programming, citizen science and by connecting visitors to their parks!
 In addition to serving in beautiful Western Sonoma County, volunteers who submit: